Apply for a Lab Travel Grant

-A pilot scheme with the British Film Institute (BFI) NETWORK for 2019-20, offering grants to help filmmakers travel to international Labs to develop their projects and careers.
+In partnership with the British Film Institute (BFI) NETWORK team, we now offer grants to help filmmakers attend international Labs to develop their projects and careers.

 The scheme is designed to support filmmakers looking to develop skills and networks internationally, and priority is given to those who are yet to make (or who are developing) their first feature.

-In 2019-2020 the scheme is running as a pilot programme, focusing on eight training and development Labs.
-The grant offers to contribute towards the cost of course fees, travel and accommodation.
+The scheme currently focuses on seven key training and development Labs.
+The grants are awarded to contribute towards the cost of course fees, travel and accommodation.

-We accept applications from writers, directors and producers, working in genres that meet the eligibility criteria, as well as filmmakers working in virtual reality and immersive storytelling projects, who have been accepted on to one of our ‘Key Labs’.
+We accept applications from writers, directors and producers, working in genres that meet the eligibility criteria, as well as filmmakers working in virtual reality and immersive storytelling projects, who have been accepted on to one of our ‘Key Labs’ (listed below).

-Grants are often a contribution towards travel and accommodation costs, but may not always cover the full cost of attendance.
+Grants are intended as a contribution towards travel and accommodation costs, but may not always cover the full cost of attendance.

-The fund will not accept applications for retrospective activity, i.e. an application for travel to a Lab that has already taken place when the application is made.
+The fund can not accept applications for retrospective activity, ie. an application for travel to a Lab that has already taken place when the application is made.

 If you have specific access needs please talk to us about what additional help may be available to travel grant recipients – for example additional funds to facilitate travel with a BSL interpreter or access worker.

-Applications will be assessed weekly by the British Council film team according to the eligibility criteria.
-We will prioritise grants based on the following:
+Applications are assessed weekly by the British Council film team according to the eligibility criteria.
+We prioritise grants based on the following: